 The Lompico is typically 200 to 350 feet thick (Clark, 1981, Brabb et al, 1997).
 Groundwater level declines in the Lompico have been more widespread than in the Santa Margarita.
 Groundwater flow in the Lompico is primarily from north to south.
 Figure 3-4 presents a groundwater elevation map of the Lompico for September 2009 based on the groundwater levels collected by SVWD, SLVWD and others (Kennedy/Jenks 2010).
 As noted above, wells are generally limited to the southern margin of the basin.
 The general pattern shown on Figure 3-4 is a broad area of depressed groundwater levels forming a trough along the southern margin of the basin.
+The individual pumping wells are shown as isolated areas of increased drawdown.
 To the north, the higher groundwater elevations are interpreted to represent groundwater flow from the center of the basin towards the pumping centers in the south.